nuclearsilo583/zephyrus-store-preview-new-syntax/README.md

 # Modules that has preview support:
 - Player Skin (by zephyrus) [youtube](https://www.youtube.com/watch?v=pzkwoiB-jlo)

+  P/S: You may get script executed timeout if you add too many model and the precache sometime get bugged and cause server to crash.
+Please use [these](https://forums.alliedmods.net/showthread.php?p=602270) [plugin](https://forums.alliedmods.net/showthread.php?t=269792) to precache and add all the required file to the download table.
 - Custom weapon Model Skin  (by bbs.93x.net) [youtube](https://www.youtube.com/watch?v=TT7CwhIIPEc)
 - Life live pet (with idle2 animation config - Rare idle animation => Support for spawn and death animation soon) by Totenfluch [youtube](https://www.youtube.com/watch?v=Fn-_MbWzL_Q)
 - Custom MVP music (by kento and shanapu)